 - Scammers take advantage of it being tax time for their scam to work.

-- While getting a dodgy phone call is alarming, you shouldn’t let it rattle you.
+- While getting a dodgy phone call, email or SMS is alarming, you shouldn’t let it rattle you.

 - Scam phone calls often don’t sound right – the caller may sound agitated, too keen to extract information from you.